cloudflare/cloudflare-docs/content/workers/runtime-apis/rpc/error-handling.md

 ## Exceptions

 An exception thrown by an RPC method implementation will propagate to the caller.
-If it is one of the standard JavaScript Error types, the type and description will be retained, though the stack trace is not.
+If it is one of the standard JavaScript Error types, the `message` and prototype's `name` will be retained, though the stack trace is not.